-Stories that are books and films, you are jumping into a character’s life at that moment to witness a specific conflict.
+Regarding stories that are told via books and films, the audience is jumping into a character’s life at that moment to witness a specific conflict.
 A specific story.
-You aren’t trying to chronicle day to day life because that’s not the point of the story, the story is following a character on something that ISN’T day to day life because they’re trying to get something that changes their life.
+The writer isn’t trying to chronicle day to day life because that’s not the point of the story, the story is following a character on something that isn’t day to day life because they’re trying to get something that changes their life.

-When you’re writing a TV show that isn’t a soap, you are almost following day to day life but it’ll be around a specific concept, perhaps it’ll be a police show like Blue Bloods, or something supernatural like Buffy The Vampire Slayer.
+A TV show that isn’t a soap, but still follows day to day life, will be built around a specific concept.
+Perhaps it’ll be a police show like Blue Bloods, or something supernatural like Buffy the Vampire Slayer.
 That concept requires something called a Conflict Generator.

 If you take the TV series Supernatural, the conflict engine is that they are looking to solve supernatural mysteries and travelling around to help people.
 You don’t watch Sam and Dean going to the bank or for lunch for no reason just because they’re living their lives.
 You watch them as they are on their mini movie style conflict each week.
-In Angel, Cordelia gets visions of the people they need to help.
+In Angel, Doyle, and later Cordelia, receives visions of the people they need to help.
 In Scrubs, different patients come in with different heath needs.
 In Firefly, they have to keep getting different jobs that send them to different planets.

 Behind the episodic conflict, you have the long form story conflict which is usually more soap opera style, which is the human relationships and the conflict between the characters that continues episode by episode as background to the episodic conflict.